-Why did AEW fire CM Punk?
-Keep reading to find out all the details and whether or not CM Punk could return to wrestling one day – with WWE, AEW or even Ring of Honor?
+Did AEW fire CM Punk?
+Keep reading to find out all the details and whether CM Punk could return to wrestling one day – with WWE, AEW or even Ring of Honor?

 CM Punk Returns To Wrestling In August 2021

 To find out why AEW fired CM Punk after All Out 2022, we have to go all the way back to his return to wrestling in August 2021 and his debut match at All Out 2021.

 In early August 2021, rumours about a potential CM Punk return were reported.
 They were just murmurs at first.

 Many had claimed that the Best in the World could return to the ring for the first time since 2014 on multiple occasions, but these had never been treated as credible.
 They had come and gone and yet we never saw the Second City Saint in a wrestling ring, whether that be WWE, AEW, TNA or anyone else.